 HRV data-interpreting tools therefore have an immense potential in leveraging digital health, as they provide metrics which provide insights about the health of the nervous system, stress reactions, and consequently the entire body.
 HRV is able to monitor digital therapies (and their effectiveness) over time, which is urgently needed in health tech.

-Finally, HRV measuring tools enhance the value of countless health related apps, whether they focus on fitness and performance, pregnancy tracking, heart health or other vital information that can help people understand and improve their overall health.
+In conclusion, HRV measuring tools enhance the value of countless health related apps, whether they focus on fitness and performance, pregnancy tracking, heart health or other vital information that can help people understand and improve their overall health.

 KENKOU works across multiple platforms, solutions and technology sources to coherently integrate cardiovascular vital data measurement into existing health solutions.
 We provide an SDK (software development kit) for easy integration of HRV-measurement across a spectrum of use-cases.
 To find out how cardiovascular vital data can boost your app, contact us at [email protected] and arrange a meeting.